Partitions

 return str(file_path.resolve())

-Finally we can add a new downstream asset that loaded the partitioned data into DuckDB:
+Finally we can create a new downstream asset that relies on the partitioned data:

 @dg.asset(